pbrito76/Pi-Long/README.md

 3. To provide a new baseline to facilitate future research
 4. To provide a better method for the community to use;

 Thanks to the modular code design of `VGGT-Long` and `Pi3`, the development of `Pi-Long` was straightforward.
-We have conducted some experiments as shown in the figure below.
+We have conducted some experiments on KITTI Odometry as shown in the figure below.

 ![overview](./assets/Pi-Long-KITTI.png)